 It’s how Woos connect their computers to the TV-- all around the building (which has so, so many TVs), but mostly in the first floor lounge.
 Just please, please don’t put it by the fireplace when the fire is on.
 Things can melt.

-This phrase informally refers to Central, a group of residents who assist the Executive Board in planning dorm-wide events.
+Central is Willard's junior Exec, a group of residents who assist the Executive Board in planning dorm-wide events.
 Applications go out in fall quarter to join the group.
-In the past, Jr. Exec has put together a dorm-wide game of Assassins, a Bachelor and Bread event where residents eat homemade bread and watch “The Bachelor,” and a bar trivia event.
+In the past, Central has put together a dorm-wide game of Assassins, Niche Powerpoint Night, and Sitdown DCOM.
+If you've got ideas and you want to make them a reality, Central is the group for you!

 All that is important to Willard.
 The points.
 The.
 Points.
 You get them for attending events.
 You need at least 40 to return to the building for another year (super easy to get trust me).
 The ultimate indicator of social status.
 Points.
 Points.
 Points.
 We love them points.